tarwn/lessthandot-hugo/blogs/content/posts/2011-03-05-product-selection-reviewing-the-process.md

 We did it.
 From a general budget line item or CEO query we have evaluated what the company needed, brought all the business owners on board to create requirements and selection criteria, evaluated several products against each other, and executed a lessons learned exercise against our process.
 Along the way we sidestepped a lot of meetings, reduced a slew of risks, reduced implementation and requirements gaps, and probably saved our company a lot of money they will never know about.

 The absolute last step is to write this down for your year end review and to send out a thank you email to everyone that was involved in the process.
 From the CEO to the business owners, to the implementation team, everyone deserves to enjoy the successes.
 And a little not-so-secret tip?
 Success is the best step 0 for your next project.
-Having a string of success behind you makes it that much easier to root cause people&#8217;s requirements, get them involved in selection, and successfully complete that next project.
+Having a string of success behind you makes it that much easier to root cause people's requirements, get them involved in selection, and successfully complete that next project.

 #### Product Selection: